I just discovered that a song I wrote with Steve Cropper, specifically for Darrell

 Pickett, Joe Tex, and dozens of others live - Ike and Tina just tore it UP!

-Believe me, the Soul Survivors was NOTHING like this!
+Believe me, the Soul Survivors was nothing, NOTHING like this!

 2am, after the show was over and the roadies started packing up equipment, Ike